insighio/docs/content/cloudplatform/ui/plugins/_index.en.md

 ![Plugins Device Configuration](/images/console_tutorial/device_plugin.png?width=30pc)

 Then, the "External Device ID" needs to be provided.
-As described earlier, this is the ID of the device on the third party platform and is called differently depending on the platform.
+As described earlier, this is the ID of the device on the third-party platform and is called differently depending on the platform.
 For example, it is the Device GUID in Astrocast, the DevEUI on LoRaWAN, etc.

 ![Plugins Device Configuration](/images/console_tutorial/plugins_external_device_id.png?width=30pc)